abesford/seizzmic-site-0c00b/src/pages/contact.md

         subtitle: ''
         price: ''
         details: >
-          Lorem ipsum dolor sit amet, **consectetur adipiscing elit**, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.

-          **Partnerships**
+          We're building a diverse group of people with a strong blend of skills.
+Interested in working together?

-          We're always on the look-out for partners who share our values, and can collaborate to make our clients successful.
+          We're also always looking for partners who share our values, and can collaborate to make our clients successful.
         highlight: false
         actions:
           - label: Working together